 (4) Add the rest of the ingredients.
 Squeeze half a grapefruit and half a lemon into the steeped tea, and add a splash of apple juice.
-Add around 1 teaspoon of turmeric.
+Add around 1 teaspoon of turmeric and a pinch of ground black pepper (to enhance the turmeric’s medicinal effects).
 Add honey to taste (you probably want at least around half a tablespoon to make the tea taste good; if you want to use less honey, you can add more apple juice to sweeten the drink instead).
 Stir well.

 (5) I recommend drinking the tea slowly—over the course of around half an hour or so—so the effects are milder and longer-lasting.